azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 Note that in a production environment you would need to ensure that this file has appropriate permissions so that the client_id and client_secret does not leak and create a security risk.
 (See below for resetting credentials.)

+You should also add provider.tf into your .gitignore file so that you don't push up sensitive values up into a public GitHub repository!**

 ----------

 The alternative is to use **environment variables**.
 For example, by adding the following lines to a .bashrc file: